jandiorio/ansible-dnac-modules/README.md

 - `dnac_timezone`

 ## Requirements
+This solution requires the installation of the following python modules:

-- installation of geopy to resolve building addresses and populate lat/long `pip install geopy`
+- **geopy** to resolve building addresses and populate lat/long `pip install geopy`
-- installation of requests python module
+- **requests** for http requests
 `pip install requests`
-- installation of timezonefinder python module
-`pip install timezonefinder`
+- **timezonefinder** for resolving the timezone based on physical address `pip install timezonefinder`

-## Setup
+## Installation Steps

+These modules are not shipped with Ansible core but they can be installed following these steps:

 - Locate your ansible library path: `ansible --version`
 - Change to the ansible library path: example: `cd /Library/Python/2.7/site-packages/ansible`
 - Create a new directory in module_utils/network named dnac: `mkdir module_utils/network/dnac`
 - Copy file `dnac.py` to module_utils/network/dnac folder
 - Copy all other *.py files to the location of your ansible custom modules. (mine is /usr/share/ansible

+At this point, you can verify the modules are installed properly like this:

+`ansible-doc dnac_netflow`

+If you see the module documentation things are installed properly.

 ## EXAMPLES
 The examples below set the common-settings in the DNA Center Design workflow.
 Additional examples are included